BlueJayADAL/NetML/dataset/artemis/README.md

 This folder contains the .pcap files for two captures.
 Both captures were taken during the same session while Artemis infected NodeA.
+It also contains the results of a DNS' capture and a web server's capture.

 Infected host:
 NodeA